Michaelleojacob/nextjs_blogr/README.md

-nextjs tutorial on using the following:
+Nextjs tutorial on using the following:

 Next.js as the React framework
 Next.js API Routes for server-side API routes as the backend